 The menu bar provides access to various QGIS features using a standard hierarchical menu.
 The top-level menus and a summary of some of the menu options are listed below, together with the associated icons as they appear on the toolbar, and keyboard shortcuts.
-The shortcuts presented in this section are the defaults; however, keyboard shortcuts can also be configured manually using the $Configure\ shortcuts$ dialog, opened from $Settings \to Configure\ Shortcuts...$
+The shortcuts presented in this section are the defaults; however, keyboard shortcuts can also be configured manually using the Configure shortcuts dialog, opened from $Settings \rightarrow Configure$ Shortcuts....